nicolas-steenhout/artjourney/_posts/2025-11-05-urban-sketching-gatekeeping.md

 ![Line and wash sketch.
 Memorial Church Russian Orthodox Saint Job, in Brussels, Belgium.](/images/church-uccle.jpg)

+This sketch doesn't qualify as Urban sketching.
+Because I've done it from a photo I took.

 "Urban sketching" as a named thing started in 2007.
 Gabriel Campanario started it.

 The [Urban Sketchers](https://urbansketchers.org/) homepage states: